vaultaggregator/vaultaggregator/replit.md

 ## Key Integrations

-The application maintains real-time data accuracy through automated synchronization with DeFi Llama's yields API, automatically creating and updating chain, platform, and pool records.
-The admin panel provides manual sync capabilities and visibility controls for managing which opportunities are displayed to users.
+The application maintains real-time data accuracy through automated synchronization with DeFi Llama's yields API, Morpho's GraphQL API, and Lido's staking API, automatically creating and updating chain, platform, and pool records.
+The background scheduler runs every 10 minutes to keep all data sources synchronized.
+The admin panel provides visibility controls for managing which opportunities are displayed to users.